Harmonic $1$-forms on real loci of Calabi-Yau manifolds: Numerics

 One can then approximate this integral by sampling $A$ and averaging over the subsets $x\in L\cap \CL_A$.
 In words, these are the intersections of linear subspaces of $\IR\IP^N$ with $L$, so this prescription also expresses the measure in terms of zeroes of random sections (here defined by the rows of $A$).
 One can also sample the same measure by taking $\CL_A$ to be the linear span in $\IR^{N+1}$ of $N+1-d$ points sampled from $\d\mu_{FS}$.
 This follows because there is a unique $SO(N+1)$-invariant probability measure on the Grassmannian manifold of subspaces $\CL$.

-To integrate over a manifold embedded in a product of $\IR\IP^N$'s, we can iterate this procedure.
-The result will be an expectation of a sum of points $x\in L \cap L_A \cap L_B \ldots \cap L_X$, where each subspace $L_A$, $L_B$ and so on is sampled from one of the projective spaces.
+To integrate over a manifold embedded in a product of $\IR\IP^N$'s, one could iterate this procedure.
+The result would be an expectation of a sum of points $x\in L \cap L_A \cap L_B \ldots \cap L_X$, where each subspace $L_A$, $L_B$, $\dots$ is sampled from one of the projective spaces.